 Cyber threat exposure

 One other point bears mention.
 As a result of Russia’s aggression, governments, institutions and jurisdictions around the world have been placed on high alert for cyberattacks.
 For example, FINRA in the U.S. issued a cybersecurity alert on February 15.
 At the state level, Wall Street has braced for potential attacks.
 The Cybersecurity & Infrastructure Security Agency (CISA) and the FBI have issued a “Shields Up” warning this week regarding the potential for attacks from Russian sources.
-CISA recommends that all organizations, with emphasis on financial institutions and organizations responsible for critical infrastructure, adopt a “heightened posture related to cybersecurity.”
+CISA recommends that all organisations, with emphasis on financial institutions and organisations responsible for critical infrastructure, adopt a “heightened posture related to cybersecurity.”

 And that is just the United States.
 Other countries are on high alert, too.
 The point is clear: This is a time for vigilance on the cyber front, especially on the human perimeter.
 Russia may retaliate in response to the West’s sanctions.
 Ukraine’s parliament is currently coping with a denial-of-service attack on its website.